Passive fundraising is a low-effort way to raise money without intensive event planning, major time commitments, or heavy administrative work.

 *Based on survey data from December 2023

 Ready to get started?
 RaiseRight is FREE to join.
-Try it out for yourself and see how much you can passively earn—just by doing what you're already doing.
+See how much you can passively earn—just by doing what you're already doing.

 Each corporation's giving program is unique to its core values.
 To double down on the impact of this passive fundraiser, prioritize companies and corporations that share an affinity for your cause.